Welcome to the Michigan International Camporee Homepage!

 International Festival Day/Visitors Day/Cub Scout Day - Saturday, July 30, from 11 AM to 4 PM, the Northwoods Parade Ground will become an International Festival.
 Each contingent will have a booth with a display about Scouting in their country.
 Most will have food samples that they have prepared in their campsites.
 There will be performances by international contingents throughout the day.
 There will be special Cub Scout activities relating to international Scouting.
 MIC 2016 will be closed to visitors the rest of the week.
 Put our Visitors Day on your calendar now and watch for details later.

-LINKS TO REGISTRATION INFORMATION AND APPLICATIONS
+LINKS TO FURTHER INFORMATION AND ONLINE APPLICATIONS FOR:

-- Michigan Crossroads Council troops and crews that would like to be MIC 2016 host units.
+- Michigan Crossroads Council troops and crews.

-- Further information and application for an MIC 2016 Staff Position for a U.S. residents
+- Staff Position for a U.S. Residents